danhaus93-ops/solostrike-umbrel/README.md

 Solo mining is a statistical game.
 You may mine for months or years without finding a block.
 You may find one tomorrow.
 Only mine with equipment and electricity you can afford to run without a guaranteed return.

-SoloStrike provides the infrastructure.
+LoneStrike provides the infrastructure.
 The lottery ticket is yours.

 -----